ocademy-ai/machine-learning/open-machine-learning-jupyter-book/machine-learning-productionization/overview.md

 Let's start with answering some Problem Framing related basic questions:

 1. What are the inputs?
-   1. time series table of deaths data with geography and demography information.
+   1. time-series table of death data with geography and demography information.
 For example to United Status, each row of the data needs to have **number of deaths $x$ at date $y$ in region $z$**.
 2. What are the outputs?
    1. **number of deaths $x'$ at a given future date $y'$ in region $z'$**.
 3. What are the metrics to measure the success of the project?
 Such as,